tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 handshake.
 For instance, the server may send its Finished message and then start transmitting data.
 Implementations MAY either buffer or discard such packets, though when DTLS is used over reliable transports (e.g., SCTP {{?RFC4960}}), they SHOULD be buffered and processed once the handshake completes.
 Note that TLS's restrictions on when packets may be sent still apply, and the receiver treats the packets as if they were sent in the right order.
 In particular, it is still impermissible to send data prior to completion of the first handshake.

+Note that some care needs to be taken during the handshake to ensure that retransmitted messages use the right epoch and keying material.

 Implementations MUST either abandon an association or re-key prior to allowing the sequence number to wrap.

 Implementations MUST NOT allow the epoch to wrap, but instead MUST establish a new association, terminating the old association.

-### Determining the Header Format

-Implementations can distinguish the three header formats by examining the first byte, which in the DTLSPlaintext and DTLSCiphertext header represents the content type.
-If the first byte is alert(21), handshake(22), or ack(proposed, 25), the record MUST be interpreted as a DTLSPlaintext record.
-If the first byte is application_data(23) then the record MUST be interpreted handled as DTLSCiphertext; the true content type will be inside the protected portion.

-If the first byte is any other other value, then receivers MUST check to see if the leading bits of the first byte are
-001. If so, they MUST process the record as DTLSShortCiphertext.
-Otherwise, the record MUST be rejected as if it had failed deprotection, as described in {{handling-invalid-records}}.

 ### Reconstructing the Sequence Number and Epoch {#reconstructing}